 - 1.6.3 Secondly, it is important to point out that, although the emphasis of any plan of this type is on 'development', and hence mainly on the town's built environment, the relationship between the town and its surrounding landscape is of central importance to its identity and distinctiveness, so policies and projects about that wider landscape, and about issues of ecology, are also addressed in the plan. - 1.6.4 Thirdly, as work proceeded, it also became clear that many of the issues and aspirations raised could not be addressed fully through land use policies alone; their eventual implementation needed to be backed up by projects led by the Town Council or other groups within Rosson-Wye.
-This has resulted in a two-tier approach as follows overleaf:
+Thus, in addition to the most important part of the Neighbourhood Plan - its Policies, the document also provides for the consideration of non-policy matters.
+As such, the Policy section of the Plan is followed by two further levels of proposals as overleaf.